felipeccalegari/emas_mavlink/examples/jacamo/ros/perception_action_serviceAction/README.md

 # 1. Application overview
-This application example example illustrates agent actions that realized through requests to ROS services.
+This application example illustrates an agent whose (i) beliefs include values read from ROS topics and (ii) actions are realized through requests to ROS services.

 # 2. Application Scenario
 This application contains a randomly moving turtle agent (see the agent code [here](src/agt/sample_agent.asl)).
 The turtle agent moves itself by executing the action ```move_turtle```.
 This action is concretely realized through the ROS service ```/turtle1/teleport_relative```, which moves a simulated turtle-shaped robot controlled by ROS.
 This service does not have a response value. <!--Actions based on services without response handling are triggered by the ```move_turtle``` internal action. -->